 c.
 Participation as either a Participant or an Authorized User in the Massachusetts Health Information Highway.

 d.
-Completion of three hours of a Category 1 EHR-related CPD course that discusses, at a minimum, the core and menu objectives and the CQMs for Meaningful Use.
-These three EHR credits may be used toward the required ten risk management CPD credits.
+Completion of three hours of a Category 1 EHR-related CME course that discusses, at a minimum, the core and menu objectives and the CQMs for Meaningful Use.
+These three EHR credits may be used toward the required ten risk management CME credits.

 2. Exemptions.
 Exemptions must be claimed each licensing cycle if applicable.
 The following are exempt from the requirement to demonstrate EHR Proficiency: